Aldéa Landry: Awards and recognition

-Appointed Queen's Counsel in 1987 (Q.C.) and to the Privy Council of Canada in 2005 (P.C.), she was awarded the Order of Canada in 2006 (C.M.) and received The Queen Elizabeth II Diamond Jubilee Medal in 2012.
+Appointed Queen's Counsel in 1987 (Q.C.) (which changed to K.C. upon the death of Queen Elizabeth II & the accession of King Charles III on 8 September 2022), and to the Privy Council of Canada in 2005 (P.C.).
+She was awarded the Order of Canada in 2006 (C.M.), and received The Queen Elizabeth II Diamond Jubilee Medal in 2012.
 She holds honorary Doctorate degrees from four universities.
 In 2003, she was chosen by Progress Magazine as one of 20 Atlantic Canadians who represent the spirit of progress in Atlantic Canada.
 She was also recipient, in 2009, of the prix Muriel Fergusson Award created by the Greater Moncton Chamber of Commerce to recognize outstanding women in business and leadership roles.
 In 2009 and in 2010, she was named Top 100: Canada's Most Powerful Women by the Women's Executive Network.
 She is the first recipient of the Brunswick Muriel Corkery-Ryan Women Lawyers Forum Leadership award.
 In 2013, she was inducted in the New Brunswick Business Hall of Fame and was awarded the Order of Moncton in 2014.